Smithay/smithay.github.io/content/smithay-v0.2.markdown

 for writing wayland compositors.
 With this release, it now contains all the fundamentals for building a working compositor.

-A lot of things have changed since the 0.1 one year ago.
+A lot of things have changed since the 0.1 release one year ago.
 A large part of the crate has been completely rewritten, and work in smithay has also driven evolutions in its dependencies (a large part of which are also hosted in the smithay project).

 ## What has changed

-Here a quick summary of the changes that occured since 0.1.
+Here's a quick summary of the changes that occured since 0.1.

 #### Anvil

 Smithay now comes with `anvil`, a reference implementation of a compositor built on smithay.
-It helps a lot with developping and testing new features and reproducing bugs.
+It helps a lot with developing and testing new features and reproducing bugs.
 Anvil can be started as a Wayland or X11 client (using winit), or directly in a tty.

 <center>